berndpl/kohi/order.md

 </div>

 <div class="about">
-	<p>Put on some sad songs.
+	<p>Put on a sad song.
 Currently there are no beans available for order.
 Leave your email address here to get notified about fresh roasts 🐿</p>

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">